samizdatonline/samizdat/README.md

 Please run a server and register more domains. /data/domains.json identifies all the domains available to use.
-This is served from /components/Admin.js which is indented to manage this list.
+This is served from /components/Admin.js which is indended to manage this list.

 >NOTE: the mask feature may need to suppressed or require authentication to avoid
 > abuse of this system.